Water-Melon/Melon/docs/book/en/json.md

 int mln_json_array_update(mln_json_t *j, mln_json_t *value, mln_uauto_t index);
 ```

-Description: Update `value` to the position where the index is `index` of the array type JSON structure `j`.
-If the subscript does not exist, it will fail.
+Description: Replace the element at index `index` in the array type JSON node `j` with `value`.
+Fails if the index does not exist.
+The function copies the contents of `value` internally.

-Return value: Returns `0` on success, otherwise returns `-1`
+Return value: `0` on success, `-1` on failure